Cheating And Unfaithful Spouses

 It is best to secure direct evidence of the adultery, but if that is not possible, you may prove inclination (affection for another person) and that there was an opportunity for adultery to happen.
 This may include evidence such as public displays of affection, gifts from one party to the other or showing that they were in the same place together.
 We may hire a private investigator to do surveillance and collect this type of evidence before taking action in court.

-Contact Our Attorney About Adultery and North Carolina Divorce Law
+Contact Our Attorneys About Adultery and North Carolina Divorce Law

-Before you attempt to collect evidence of adultery, you may want to discuss the issue with an attorney.
+Before you attempt to collect evidence of adultery, you may want to discuss the issue with a lawyer.
 You do not want to make a mistake that can hurt your case later.